 Having a ball with the stuffiness of magic secrecy are my other two favorites, Penn & Teller.
 I’ve seen them on Broadway a few times, and at their theater at the Rio in Las Vegas.
 In fact, I see them whenever I can.
 Their act is mostly magic and other carny stuff (juggling, fire eating), a bit of comedy, but tossed together like a salad.
 When they get it right, you’re unnerved as if you’re watching a horror movie, then there’s a release as Teller escapes the latest Grand Guignol nemesis, like a row of spring-loaded bear traps, or the sharp spikes above which he’s been hanging upside down, or the water chamber inside which he’s been “holding his breath” longer than humanly possible.
 Before you applaud, your immediate reaction is relieved laughter.

 They work in matching three-piece suits – containing many handy pockets to hide stuff in – and Teller rarely speaks.
 They love to perform a classic trick in full view: for example, the centuries-old “cups and balls” manipulation, only with transparent cups; or a jazzed-up “body-parts” illusion (that’s how you saw a lady in half) using cutout blocks and triangles, and precise musical cues, once for the effect and a second time, with see-through props, for the method (which is physically strenuous and gets just as big a hand: whew!).
 In their show THE REFRIGERATOR TOUR, they performed an illusion called “By Buddha, This Duck Is Immortal.”
 The effect: Penn displays a live duck and stuffs it inside a paper bag.
 He sets it on a table and a heavy anvil falls on the bag, presumably crushing the duck.
 He opens the bag, it’s full of feathers, but the duck is gone.
 I forgot to mention that meanwhile, on the other side of the stage, Teller is pushing a shopping cart into a light stand, causing a muffled POP and sparks.
 Obviously, this is meant to distract us.
 So the boys repeated the same illusion, at half speed, and told us to watch carefully.
 The same patter, moves, everything.
 That anvil was still about to crush that poor duck, only slower.
-Finally, Penn gave us the reveal on a third run through.
+Finally, Penn gave us the method on a third run through.
 At the precise moment when the light stand started to pop and spark, Penn yelled “HEY!” and showed us a simple switch, one foot into the wings, for a second bag with no duck, just feathers.
 He and his assistant had practiced the move so well that not only didn’t he break stride, the switch was absolutely invisible, even at half speed.
 He had to waggle the bag overdramatically to make us notice it!
 Once again, knowing the very simple secret didn’t detract from our appreciation.
 On the contrary: we got a look into how hard this stuff is to pull off!

 I guess I’m just lucky, but I had a personal experience with Penn & Teller too.
 I took some friends of mine to see them on Broadway, and at intermission Penn walked the aisles with a large glass wine jug in his hand, the kind that often contains Gallo Hearty Burgundy.
 It was sealed and empty, except for a folded piece of paper inside.
 He handed the jug to my friend and told him to hold it, keep it safe, don’t let it out of your sight, and whatever you do, don’t open it.
 A few minutes later, just into the second act, they brought my friend up with the jug.
 He’d never before set foot in a Broadway theater, and now he was on stage!